 What States Will Pay Diminished Value Claims?

-After a lawsuit in 2001, Georgia changed their rules to include payment for diminished value claims.
-Since then, many more insurers will consider a diminished value claim if supporting documents or circumstances make sense.
-Some states agree that insurance companies are required to pay the diminished value, so if you are in one of these states, you shouldn't have a problem.
+After a class action lawsuit in 2001 (Mabry v.
+State Farm), Georgia changed their rules to include payment for these claims.
+Since then, many more insurers will consider a claim if circumstances make sense.
+Some states agree that insurers must pay the diminished value.
+So, if you are in one of these states, you shouldn't have a problem.

-How To Make a Diminished Value Claim
+How Do You Make a Diminished Value Claim?